 Typically speaking, the four major categories of rhetorical modes are narration, description, exposition, and persuasion.

 - The narrative essay tells a relevant story or relates an event.

 - The descriptive essay uses vivid, sensory details to draw a picture in words.

 - The writer’s purpose in expository writing is to explain or inform.
 Oftentimes, exposition is subdivided into other modes: classification, evaluation, process, definition, comparison/contrast, and cause/effect.

 - In the persuasive essay, the writer’s purpose is to persuade or convince the reader by presenting one idea against another and clearly taking a stand on one side of the issue.
 We often use several of these modes in everyday and professional writing situations, so we will also consider special examples of these modes such as personal statements and other common academic writing assignments.

 Whether you are asked to write a cause/effect essay in a history class, a comparison/contrast report in biology, or a narrative email recounting the events in a situation on the job, you will be equipped to express yourself precisely and communicate your message clearly.
-Learning these rhetorical modes will also help you to become a more effective writer.
+Understanding the conventions and expectations related to each of these rhetorical modes will also help you to become a more effective communicator.

 Narration means the art of storytelling, and the purpose of narrative writing is to tell stories.
 Any time you tell a story to a friend or family member about an event or incident in your day, you engage in a form of narration.
 A narrative can be factual or fictional.
 A factual story is one that is based on, and tries to be faithful to, actual events as they unfolded in real life.
 A fictional story is a made-up, or imagined, story.
 When writing a fictional story, we can create characters and events to best fit our story.